 Nursery (Children ages 3 and under) – Room 204

-Primary (ages 4-5 and Grade 1) – Jesus Is God's Son Follow Jesus from the manger to the Mount of Transfiguration – Room 101
+Primary (ages 4-5 and Grade 1) – Jesus Is the Savior Learn that Jesus was sent because of God's great love – Room 101

 Special attention is given to the safety and security of our children.
 All classes are taught by teachers who have undergone an application and screening process.